 Be nice.
 Or else.

-UX designer Joined almost 4 years ago Daniel has invited Teddy Zetterlund
+UX designer Joined about 4 years ago Daniel has invited Teddy Zetterlund

 Somebody correct me if I'm wrong, but "Market" was an item in the main navigation and products were displayed in the right hand side. :)

 It just the last weeks/months or so that Market was moved into the ... and the "ads" disappeared.